coderofsalvation/webhookmonkey/README.md

 ## Features

 * visually glue microservices together
-* visually aggregate & organize webhooks
+* finally visually aggregate & organize webhooks
-* store incidents,metrics in storage api using REST
+* extract events and incidents from webhooks into api DB (REST)
-* REST api perfect to integrate in backends
+* perfect to integrate in backends (REST)

 Incidental does not force you to centralize your infrastructure, it just sits in the sweet spot: